 For example, when Merck acquired Schering-Plough in 2010, it structured its deal as a “reverse merger,” in which Merck was acquired by Schering-Plough even though Merck was the much larger company.
 Schering-Plough had contracts with Johnson & Johnson (J&J) to market and distribute two blockbuster drugs, Remicade and Simponi, but these contracts had change-of-control provisions.
 The deal lawyers believed that the reverse-merger structure would avoid triggering the change-of-control provisions, thereby preserving Remicade and Simponi for Merck.
 Naturally, J&J sued Merck for its legalistic maneuvering, and the parties settled after lots of wrangling.
 You’ll want to be sure that your change-of-control provision does not have similar loopholes before implementing this negotiating strategy.

-Joseph Flom Professor of Law & Business, Harvard Law School
+Joseph H. Flom Professor of Law and Business, Harvard Law School